augustss/verse-semantics/Book/docs/01_expressions.md

 ### Comparison Operations

-Comparison operators produce boolean values and can be chained for range checking:
+Comparison operators also either succeed or fail and can be chained for range checking:

 <!--verse
 InRange():void={}